dentarg/auth0-blog/_posts/2018-02-20-using-python.markdown

 ## Bootstrapping the Angular Application

 To create your Angular application, you will use the `ng` tool (made available by the Angular CLI).
 So, move back to the project root directory and issue `ng new frontend`.
 This will create the basic structure of an Angular app.
-The following commands do this and commit the app untouched to you Git repository:
+The following snippet summarizes the commands to create your app and commit it untouched to you Git repository:

 ```bash
 # change working directory to project root